arkatebi/OpenWorld-problem/README.md

 directory, it will automatically download them.

-Successful run of this program will create an output file: sprot_genes.stat.1 This output file has two header lines: the first line has the taxonomy id and the second line has MFO, BPO, and CCO strings under each taxonomy id to indicate the ontological categories in Molecular Function, Biological Process, and Cellular Component, respectively.
-Subsequent lines are for gene count values: one row for each timepoint, containing gene counts for each organism, in the same seqeuence as they are found in the sp_list.txt file.
-For each organism, the file has THREE columns, for gene counts in MFO, BPO, and CCO ontological categories.
+Successful run of this program will create an output file: sprot_genes.stat.1 which has two header lines: the first line has the taxonomy ids and the second has MFO, BPO, and CCO strings under each taxonomy id to indicate the ontological categories in Molecular Function, Biological Process, and Cellular Component, respectively.
+The subsequent lines are for the gene count values: one row for each timepoint, containing the gene counts for each organism, in the same seqeuence as these organisms are found in the sp_list.txt file.
+For each organism, the file has THREE columns, for the gene counts in MFO, BPO, and CCO ontological categories.

 Repeated run of the program, will create subsequent versions of the output file.

 The program can also take an optional output filename prefix as an additional argument as shown below: